-A. Equitable representation: As a grass-roots project, grown from the ground up, we have the opportunity to ensure Wāhine Connect is an equitable program from the beginning.
-Specifically, that there is sufficient opportunity for mentorship from women who identify as Māori, Pasifika, and as members of other minority groups.
+A. Equitable representation: As a community grown project, we have the opportunity to ensure Wāhine Connect is an equitable programme from the beginning.
+Specifically, that there is sufficient opportunity for mentorship by and for women who identify as Māori, Pasifika, and as members of other minority groups.

-B. Multi-disciplinary: Wāhine Connect is open to all women in health!
+B. Multi-disciplinary: Wāhine Connect is open to all women in the health sector!
 There are three reasons for this.

-- There are women doing incredible work in diverse settings and professions across the health sector.
+- There are women doing incredible mahi in diverse settings and professions across the health sector.
 We want to be able to use our human resources as women in health to maximum capacity.